* Graduate + undergraduate entry | 2026 rules

 How is the combo score calculated?

-Combo = GPA ÷ 7 + GAMSAT ÷ 100.
-GPA is the GEMSAS-calculated GPA (not your university's raw GPA — they're often different).
-GAMSAT is the overall weighted score.
-Both are scaled to a roughly 0–2 range before being summed.
+Combo = GPA / 7 + relevant GAMSAT / 100.
+GPA is the GEMSAS-calculated GPA (not your university's raw GPA - they're often different).
+The calculator uses ACER overall GAMSAT for weighted-score schools and the S1/S2/S3 average for UoM, UQ, UNDS and UNDF.

 What combo score do I need for medical school interviews in Australia?